During challenging economic times, Americans try to stretch their dollars. Food is a flexible budget expense that can be reduced when money is tight.

 Food prices in convenience stores are almost always higher, with the possible exception of items like dairy products and sodas.
 Although prices vary considerably, grocery items also are sold at health food stores, some drugstores, department stores, specialty stores, and restaurants.

-It is a waste of your time, energy and gasoline to shop at several stores within the same week just to pick up their specials.
+It is a waste of your time, energy, and gasoline to shop at several stores within the same week just to pick up their specials unless these stores are en route to and from home.
 Besides, some stores will match advertised prices or honor coupons from other stores.

 Wherever you shop, handle the merchandise with care and respect to help keep overhead down and food prices under control.